FK Sarajevo: The Last 16 of the European Cup

 The league triumph qualified Sarajevo to the 1967–68 European Cup (today's UEFA Champions League), where they played their first tie against Cypriots Olympiakos Nicosia, winning 5:3 on aggregate.
 In the second round (one round short of the quarter-finals), Sarajevo was knocked out 2:1 on aggregate by eventual champions Manchester United of England, despite hosting a goalless draw in the first leg.
 The first leg was played before an audience of 40,000 spectators and refereed by the Italian Francesco Francescon.
 The second leg played at Old Trafford ended in controversy after the ball went out of bounds prior to the hosts scoring their second goal.
 Notable Sarajevo players during this era included Boško Antić, Mirsad Fazlagić, Vahidin Musemić, Fahrudin Prljača and Boško Prodanović.

 Shortly after winning its first Yugoslav league title FK Sarajevo endured a period of general stagnation.
 The team entered the 1967/68 season as strong title favorites, but the campaign turned out to be a complete disaster.
 The maroon-whites, managed by former player Franjo Lovrić, did not manage to enter the championship race in hopes of defending the title, finishing mere 7th.
 The club management quickly named Munib Saračević manager for the 1968/69 season, but this move also turned out to be fruitless.
 The team concluded the disappointing campaign 11th in the league standings.
-In the 1971 January transfer window six members of the championship winning generation, including Boško Prodanović, Anđelko Tešan and Fahrudin Prljača, left the club while three more followed in July of the same year, including star player Boško Antić.
-The next season brought hope with the team going into the winter break clinching first spot, but only managing to finish 7th at the end of season.
-The 1973/74 season brought in a handful of new players, including the likes of future club legend Želimir Vidović and former Red Star Belgrade and Bayern Munich striker Dušan Jovanović.
-Furthermore, that same year 18-year-old Safet Sušić joined the club from Krivaja Zavidovići, and would go on to be one of the main catalysts for the club's second major spell at the top of Yugoslav football in the coming years.
-It is important to note that all FK Sarajevo was able to muster in the first eleven seasons after taking home the title in 1967 was one 6th place league finish, two 7th place league finishes and a 1/4 final finish in the Yugoslav Cup in 1976/77.
-In that same year the club barely retained its place in the top-tier with a two-point advantage over relegated Napredak Kruševac.
-The 1978/79 season though, brought a breath of fresh air for Sarajevo fans, with the team finishing 4th behind Hajduk Split, Dinamo Zagreb and Red Star Belgrade, and in doing so signalled things to come.
+In the January 1971 transfer window, six members of the championship-winning generation, including Prodanović, Tešan, and Prljača, left the club.
+Three more players, including star player Boško Antić, departed in July of the same year.
+Despite a promising start to the next season, where the team led at the winter break, they only managed to finish 7th by the end of the season.
+The 1973–74 season saw the arrival of several new players, including future club legend Želimir Vidović and former Red Star Belgrade and Bayern Munich striker Dušan Jovanović.
+Additionally, 18-year-old Safet Sušić joined from Krivaja Zavidovići and would soon become a key player, driving the club to a second significant era of success in Yugoslav football.
+In the first eleven seasons following their 1967 title win, FK Sarajevo's best achievements were a single 6th place league finish, two 7th place league finishes, and a quarter-final appearance in the Yugoslav Cup during the 1976–77 season.
+In the same year, the club narrowly avoided relegation, finishing just two points ahead of Napredak Kruševac.
+However, the 1978–79 season brought renewed hope for Sarajevo fans as the team finished 4th, behind Hajduk Split, Dinamo Zagreb, and Red Star Belgrade, signaling better times ahead.